Alpha (The X-Files): Casting and filming

 Dozens of trained dogs were auditioned to play the part of the Wanshang Dhole, a process executive producer Michael Watkins later called "a nightmare."
 Eventually, the producers selected three wolf-Malamute hybrids.
 Casting director Rick Millikan noted that he auditioned "many, many women" for the part of Karin Berquist.
 Melinda Culea, the wife of Peter Markle—who happened to direct this episode—was later cast in the role.
 Although Culea was chosen because she was affiliated with Markle, a majority of the cast and crew "deemed [her] to have done a fine job."
 Two Cantonese Chinese-speaking immigrant actors were cast to play the parts of Woo and Yee, the sailors who are killed by the Wanshang Dhole in the beginning of the episode.

 Due to the fact that the show was operating on a strict budget, shots of the Chinese freighter were almost entirely created using digital technology.
 For the opening scene a matte painting of a freighter—based on a toy model—was superimposed over film of an empty stretch of ocean.
 Several scenes featuring the ship in port were created by filming an empty harbor and then superimposing a ship in post-production.
 For attack scenes, special effects makeup supervisor John Vulich created a fake latex throat that could be bitten out by the Wanshang Dhole.

 Alternate ending

 On the season six DVD, an alternate ending to "Alpha" is included.
 In this version, Mulder receives Berquist's "I Want to Believe" poster and hangs it on his wall.
-The scene then cuts to Officer Cahn who is recuperating in a hospital bed.
+The scene then cuts to Officer Cahn recuperating in a hospital bed.
 When the attending nurse closes the curtains around him, his eyes flash red, insinuating that he now possesses the Wanshang Dhole's morphing abilities.